ayaangrover/loop/JOURNAL.md

 made the readme!

 ## July 30 - 2 hrs
-redid the pcb for an extra button using ADKEY1 and 3 resistors. now it has play/pause, next/volup, and prev/voldn.
+redid the pcb for an extra button using ADKEY1 and 3 resistors. now it has play/pause, next/volup, and prev/voldn. remade the renders

 ## July 30 - 0.5 hr